Recap: Doctor Who S30 E13 "Journey's End"

 - Laser-Guided Amnesia: Played With.
 The Doctor can't just wipe Donna's memories of his consciousness; he has to wipe all of her memories of him and their travels together.
 If she ever remembers anything about him, she would end up remembering everything and would die.

-- Mad Oracle: Dalek Caan.
-Subverted — he is an oracle and may be mad but he is much more in control of events than anyone expects.
+- Mad Oracle: Dalek Caan is an oracle and may be mad but he is much more in control of events than anyone expects.

-- Mama Bear: Mess with Luke's life at your own peril; Sarah will go to any length - even killing - to save him.
+- Mess with Luke's life at your own peril; Sarah will go to any length - even killing - to save him.

 - Don't lay a finger on Rose either: Jackie will hurt you.

-- Mercy Kill: What the Osterhagen key is intended to do to Earth and humanity.
+- Mercy Kill: What the Osterhagen key is intended to do to Earth and humanity; blow them all up if their suffering because too great.

 - Misunderstood Loner with a Heart of Gold: Dalek Caan.
-The good guys think he's both evil and crazy, the Daleks shun him as an abomination, but he helps save the universe in the end.
+The good guys think he's both evil and crazy and the Daleks shun him as an abomination, but he helps save the universe in the end.

 - Mix-and-Match Man: The Doctor + Donna clone.

-- Mood Whiplash: Like hell.
-Surprisingly, this is averted in the final moments, with the Doctor still looking rather glum over Donna's Laser-Guided Amnesia.
+- Mood Whiplash: Tis is averted in the final moments, with the Doctor still looking rather glum over Donna's Laser-Guided Amnesia.
 He pulls the lever on the TARDIS to leave, then the credits roll, and that's it.
 Unlike the last three series finales, the somber mood is not suddenly swept away by bizarre hijinks.

 - My Friends... and Zoidberg: Apparently everybody can help with the TARDIS... except Jackie.
 She should just stand over there... thanks.